29 Haziran 2009

 22 Haziran 2009

+Of course we wish the prime minister well.
+Blood pressure is a tricky state of affairs.
+It can go up or down and the dangers are the same; especially during hot summers.
+In a way blood pressure is like political pressure.
+It can go up or down and can be equally dangerous; especially during hot political summers.
 The last minute cancellation of the Turkish prime minister’s visit to Athens to participate in the glamorous inauguration of the new Museum of Acropolis, officially made everybody upset.
 Unofficially it made many suspicious about the diplomatic character of the illness.
 Those suspicious ones claim that Erdogan could have ordered his Foreign Minister to replace him in his visit to Athens and not cancel their trip all together.

 Should Erdogan had gone to Athens, though, he should have found his Greek counterpart and his Foreign Minister waiting with a plate full of bilateral issues to discuss.
 Actually, both Costas Karamanlis and Dora Bakoyiannis, had made sufficient statements last week as to leave no doubt to anybody what they wanted to talk with Erdogan and his Foreign Minister during their visit to Athens.
 First, it was the issue of illegal immigration from Turkey.
 Athens managed to push the issue as a priority problem of the EU during last week’s EU summit and Karamanlis speaking from Brussels asked Turkey to do more to curb the problem of illegal immigrants through its territory that count for almost half of the over hundred thousand illegal immigrants entering Greece.